 Let A be a square matrix of dimension n with m elements different from zero.
-We say it is sparse if $m = \mathcal{O}(n)$, instead of $m = \mathcal{O}(n^2)$.
+We say it is sparse if m = O(n), instead of $m = O(n^2)$.
 The Compressed Column Storage (CCS) works in the following way.
 There are three arrays.
 The first, data, of length m contains all elements different from zero, sorted first by column and then by row.
 The second, ridx, of length m contains the row indexes of the elements of data.
-The third, cidx, of length n+1, whose i-th element (i < n+1) is the position inside data of the first element of column i and the (n+1)-th element is the total number of elements different from zero, plus one.
+The third, cidx, is such that cidx(i+1)-cidx(i) is the number of elements in column i.
 For instance, to the matrix it corresponds the three vectors